PerfectExamples/Perfect-ToDo-iOS-Demo/README.md

 The objects are separated by function:

-- Shipment is the model
+- ToDoItem is the model
-- ShipmentManager interacts with the database through MySQLStORM
+- ToDoManager interacts with the database through MySQLStORM
-- Shipments uses ShipmentManager to produce JSON for the handlers
+- ToDoItems uses the ToDoManager to produce JSON for the handlers
 - Handers contains the functions that the server uses to respond to requests
 - Database & PrivateAuth are helpers for setup and demo